There’s a new way to play Monopoly online for free, and while it’s not official it’s really good.

 - Fast gameplay means you won’t be bored waiting for your turn

 Gidd.io’s Capitalista game is a really fun option for playing Monopoly online with friends.
 The customization options aren’t super extensive but there’s enough there to let you tailor the game to suit your group, and with the option for up to 20 players at once you aren’t limited at all by group size.

 But most importantly, it’s just a faithful recreation of the Monopoly rules and it’s one of the best ways to play Monopoly online for free.
 That alone makes it worth your time – whether you’re in bed on your smartphone or sneaking in a game while you work, it’s easy and quick to get a game going.
-I fully recommend it.
+I fully recommend this Monopoly.io game.